Hurricane Harvey: What is a Category 4 hurricane and what does it do? | Atlanta: News, Weather and Traffic

+Updated at 9:30 p.m. with National Hurricane Center reclassifying the storm as a Category 4 hurricane.

-Hurricane Harvey is forecast to hit the Texas coast on Friday, and the National Hurricane Center says it could make landfall as a Category 4 storm -- a major hurricane that will cause “catastrophic” damage.
+The National Hurricane Center has upgraed Hurricane Harvey to a Category 4 storm -- a major hurricane that will cause “catastrophic” damage.

+The storm was upgraded hours before it was to make landfall along Texas’ Gulf Coast.

-According to the Saffir-Simpson hurricane wind scale, sustained winds in a storm of that size would be between 130-156 mph.
+According to the Saffir-Simpson Hurricane Wind Scale, sustained winds in a storm of that size would be between 130-156 mph.
+Winds can blow at that level for many hours.
 Wind gusts will be much higher.

 What is a Category 4 hurricane and what can happen when it makes landfall?
 Here’s a quick look.